Jakarta Release Notes

 ONAP Maturity Testing Notes

-For the Istanbul release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.
+For the Jakarta release, ONAP continues to improve in multiple areas of Scalability, Security, Stability and Performance (S3P) metrics.

 Automating ONAP Testing to improve the overall quality